About Dr. Blair | Orthopedic Surgeon in Richardson TX

 What are the benefits of joint replacement surgery by an orthopedic surgeon?

 The goals of surgical replacement of a painful hip or knee are threefold; to restore function, to improve motion, and to eliminate pain.
 The benefits of joint replacement surgery include the ability to regain activities of daily living, and to once again, enjoy those things in life taken away by the pain and immobility of a painful joint.

-How long does it take for joint replacement surgery to heal completely?
+How long does it take for joint replacement surgery by an orthopedic surgeon to heal completely?

 The postoperative recovery for elective hip or knee replacement is a gradual process.
 Virtually, all patients are up and walking on their new joint the very same day as their surgery.
 This is slow, and with the assistance of a rolling walker and the careful coaching of a physical therapist.
 As a patient progresses, they are able to walk farther and with less assistance.
 Generally speaking, a patient can be expected to graduate from a walker to a cane or crutches in about four to six weeks.
 Most patients are able to abandon walking aids completely by two to three months.